 I’ll be honest – it was a little much.

-Today’s top 10 will largely be discussing the last of these categories, as they hold the widest range of applications for the average player, but I’ll also be including a couple Commanders on this list you should keep an eye out for as well.
+Today’s top 10 will largely be discussing the last of these categories, as they hold the widest range of applications for the average player, but I’ll also be including a couple Commanders on this list you should keep an eye out for during in-person game nights as well as remote games using untap.in or a SpellTable setup.
 As with my other top 10s, these entries are also not presented in a particular order in terms of power level, and only include brand new cards.
 Without further ado, let’s check out the new hotness!

 Those who have played in and/or followed the Commander format for a while probably know this already, but white is widely considered the weakest color of the format right now.
 The efficient creatures that cost 3 or less mana (which has long been a strength of white, dating back to the Alpha release of Savannah Lions) simply cannot get through Commander’s starting life total of 40 reliably, let alone for multiple opponents.
 The last several new releases have not been of terribly much help in correcting this view either, especially as we watch chase card after chase card come out that is green and/or blue.